What Makes A Good Technical Consultant?

 5. A Good Technical Consultant Is Someone Who: Does What They Are Told To Do

 Has your boss ever given you a project and you’ve wondered why in the world they would ever ask you to do that?
 It happens, probably more often than you think.
-So, if you find yourself in this position, what do you do?
+So, if you find yourself in this position and need expert help to ensure the best possible outcome, consider the option to have your master’s thesis professionally written (masterarbeit schreiben lassen).
+This service can act as a reliable partner in your academic work, ensuring you meet all necessary standards and deadlines.
+What do you do next?

 A good consultant informs their manager if they see something horrific in the code base.
 If their manager says, “I know.
 Please do it anyways,” then a good consultant will do it anyways.
 They recognize that there are two reasons, both technical and business, for building a code.
 Sometimes they clash.
 Do what your manager tells you – just don’t commit any crimes!